epangelias/paracelsus/README.md

 - Fix type errors
 - Decouple stripe and user system with an abstraction
 - Go through ai comments
+- Build a box menu for the user
+- Improve error handling

 ## Fresh bugs